keithaumiller/unicorninvesting/BackendPython/README.md

 # BackendPython

-This directory contains the Python backend services for the Unicorn Investing Platform and the QuantConnect LEAN integration.
-The structure has been reorganized to separate proprietary unicorn code from the third-party LEAN framework.
+This directory contains the Python backend services for the Unicorn Investing Platform and the Unicorninvesting algorithmic framework integration.
+The structure has been reorganized to separate proprietary unicorn code from the third-party framework dependencies.

 **Last Updated**: September 17, 2025
 **Status**: ✅ **PRODUCTION READY** - Complete Model Suite with Overfitting Elimination Achieved